 For a long time, there were no proper bathroom or eating facilities, and the mines were often very cold.
 Until more modern equipment was introduced in the 1950s, ore that had been loosened up by drilling and blasting had to be loaded into trolley cars by men with shovels, a backbreaking task.
 Two men were expected to load at least twenty ore cars per shift.

-The cars were hauled to the surface by horses.
+The cars were hauled by horses to the base of a hoisting slope and waiting locomotives.
 Each mine had underground stables and the horses were tended by specialized workers called teamsters.
 The mine horses became famous in the area.
 Many of them spent nearly all their adult lives in the mines.
 One is reported to have worked in Number Six Mine for twenty-six years.
 Under the modernization scheme of the 1950s, horses were replaced by electric trolley cars, and ore-loading was done by machines instead of hand-shovels.